mr-watts/io.mrwatts.localization/Assets/Localization/README.md

 ## Generating the keys

-Under _Assets/Localization/StringTables_, select the `Default Shared Data` object and copy it's Table collection name guid string.
-You can find this field in Untiy debug mode.
-Open the LocalizationTableName.cs script and paste the copied guid in the `new Guid(<Place guid here>)` line.

-Go to Unity editor and run the `Mr. Watts/Windows/LocalizationKeyHelper` script.
+Go to Unity editor and open the `Mr. Watts/Windows/LocalizationKeyHelper` script.
+Reference the stringTable you want to use and press "Generate c# script".

 You can find your localization keys generated under `Scripts/generated/LocalizationKeys`.
 They can now be referenced trough the LocalizationManager.